-(Bouchachia & Vanaret, 2011)According to Bouchachia et al.(Bouchachia & Vanaret, 2011), GGMR can be used to either update, generate, split or merge Gaussians to accommodate new data in an online setting.
-We utilized the updating gaussians part in the present paper.
-More details can be seen in (Bouchachia & Vanaret, 2011) Bouchachia et al(Bouchachia & Vanaret, 2011).
+To accommodate new data in an online setting, control model complexity and allow to modeling time-varying processes, GGMR has been proposed by (Bouchachia & Vanaret, 2011) with growing and shrinking mechanisms.
+We utilized its updating gaussians algorithm in the present paper.
+More details can be seen in (Bouchachia & Vanaret, 2011).
 The best match Gaussian will be updated with the following formulas: